jafarlihi/rssnix/README.md

 `config`
 - Opens config file with `$EDITOR`

-`update [feed]`
+`update [feed name]`
-- If [feed] argument is given and is space-delimited list of feeds, then these feeds are updated
+- If [feed name] argument is given and is space-delimited list of feeds, then these feeds are updated
-- If no [feed] argument is given then all feeds are updated
+- If no [feed name] argument is given then all feeds are updated

-`open [feed]`
+`open [feed name]`
-- If [feed] argument is given then the said feed's directory is opened with the configured viewer
+- If [feed name] argument is given then the said feed's directory is opened with the configured viewer
-- If no [feed] argument is given then the root feeds directory is opened with the configured viewer
+- If no [feed name] argument is given then the root feeds directory is opened with the configured viewer

 `add [feed name] [feed url]`
 - Adds a new feed to the config file